-- When I have guestions about the admissions process? - When I need to know the procedure about withdrawing from school? - Registrar/Admissions: Ms. Danya Amin, Ext.
+- When I have questions about the admissions process? - When I need to know the procedure about withdrawing from school? - When I need to change a telephone number or email on school records? - Registrar/Admissions: Ms. Danya Amin, registrar@cacegypt.org, Ext.
 5507/5508